-Your dog also recieves a full health check before receiving its vaccination, so this is an excellent way of your vet picking up on any subtle changes, which may be signs of other early diseases.
+Your dog is also given a full health check before receiving its vaccination, so this is an excellent way of your vet picking up on any subtle changes, which may be signs of other early diseases.

 Kennels are now also increasingly demanding full vaccinations of your pet before allowing the to stay.
 So why not prepare now for a much needed holiday.